-8) Now, when you return to the gradebook setup, your gradebook should look like this; note that the text next to "course total" is gone and the max grade is now 0 points instead of 100:
+Note that there is no additional text next to the "course total" at the bottom and the max grade is now 0 points instead of 100.

-9) Once your gradebook setup looks like this, you are ready to begin creating assignments.
+4) Once your gradebook setup looks like the screenshot in the previous step, you are ready to begin creating assignments.
 If you create quiz or assignment activities in Moodle where students can submit their papers directly in Moodle, those activities will automatically create entries in the gradebook and student grades will automatically update when the students submit quizzes or receive a grade from you on their assignment.
 If you have assignments which are submitted in class on paper and graded outside of Moodle, or assignments which don't make sense to submit in Moodle such as class presentations or clinical technique observations, you can use the "add grade item" feature to track the grades in Moodle.
 In this example, we will assume that all of the course assignments are submitted outside of Moodle and we will use the "add grade item" feature to track all of them.

 On the "add grade item" menu, enter the name of the assignment and the point value of the assignment that is in your syllabus.
 We'll begin by adding the "Short Topic group presentation" assignment for 10 points: